polym8th/Harvest/README.md

 ## About

- Harvest is a platform for content creators passionate about sharing the best local finds in Brighton and the surround areas.
+ Harvest is a platform for content creators passionate about sharing the best local finds in Brighton and the surrounding areas.
  It enables users to share local insights, discover unique experiences, and contribute to a growing community of culture enthusiasts.It provides features for users to sign up to the platform to add articles and related events that are happening in Brighton and parts of East Sussex.

 ### Target Users

 Harvest is designed for people of all ages who are passionate about exploring and sharing cultural experiences in the local area of Brighton.

+### Features

 This project was developed as a Full Stack web application, utilizing Python, Django, HTML, CSS, and JavaScript to ensure scalability and maintainability.
 The development process incorporates deployment strategies and follows Agile methodologies to enhance the web application's stability and performance.

-### Features

 - **Index Page**
     - The site visitor can read articles in full with unrestricted guest access to sample content before registering on the Harvest Platform.